SkoolNotes/Taproot/2020MATH530/KBe20math530flo10.md

 - No?
 It's unclear which vector space is being referred to.

 ## Span of vectors (example 2.6)
-- When it's two vectors, you'd expect the span to be a 2d plane
+- When it's two vectors, you'd expect the span to be a 2d plane unless the vectors are parallel
+- That probably generalizes to higher and lower dimensions

 ---